 Students will develop both theological depth and management acumen for effective executive and administrative vocations in churches or parachurch organizations.
 The MDiv/MBA is 93 credit hours and can be completed in three years.

 Students will integrate theological learning with mental health theory and practices for effective ministry and counseling vocations in churches or parachurch settings.
 The MDiv+MHC is 117 credit hours and can be completed in four years.

 Students will develop the theological, economic, and philosophical knowledge to implement strategies and policies for effective developmental practices in parachurch and global settings.
 The MACS+MSGD is 72 credit hours and can be completed in as few as two years.

-Our seminary began only seven years ago with an enthusiastic faculty and twenty eager students.
+Our seminary began only ten years ago with an enthusiastic faculty and fourteen eager students.
 Our dream then was to be a multi-denominational seminary within the evangelical tradition with one mission: to equip followers of Jesus with the knowledge, skills, and character for twenty-first-century ministry for God’s Kingdom.

 Our academic community represents the beauty of the diverse and multi-ethnic body of Christ.
-Our partnerships with over seventy-five dynamic churches across many traditions and cultures invigorates the learning environment.
+Our partnerships with over seventy-five dynamic churches across many traditions and cultures invigorate the learning environment.

-Today, our exciting journey is one of awe and wonder at God’s faithfulness, especially in our recent membership in the Association of Theological Schools, the “gold-standard” accrediting commission in North America.
-Our first fifty alumni are thriving in Kingdom work, from pastors to chaplains, from community builders to ministers among displaced peoples, from PhD students to Bible teachers.
+Today, our exciting journey is one of awe and wonder at God’s faithfulness.
+Our alumni are thriving in Kingdom work, from pastors to chaplains, from community builders to ministers among displaced peoples, and from Ph.D. students to Bible teachers.